 A. Relationship to the Framework for Information Literacy for Higher Education

 In an introductory statement, the companion documents should address the relationship between the Framework for Information Literacy for Higher Education and the companion document.

 B. Relationship to Learning Standards

-The companion document should also articulate a relationship with any learning standards that the discipline may have.
-If the discipline does not have a set of learning standards, the companion documents should be placed in context of the discipline’s dialogue on teaching and learning issues, as well as efforts toward ensuring equity, diversity, and inclusion.
+The companion document should also articulate a relationship with any learning standards and values that the discipline may have.
+The companion documents should be placed in context of the discipline’s dialogue on teaching and learning issues, as well as efforts toward ensuring equity, diversity, and inclusion.

 C. Role of the ACRL Information Literacy Frameworks and Standards Committee